AstroHuntsman/huntsman-image-stream/README.md

-# huntsman-ms
+# huntsman-image-stream
- Millisecond astronomy tools
+Produce a python iterator of synthetic images.

-## generate_image_stream()
+## ImageStream()

-This will do the following:
+Is a python generator class that does the following:

  - produce a fake noiseless image using gunagala of a given size
- - calculate system noise given an exposure time
+ - produces a noisey image based upon given exposure time

- - open a socket to send data
+It will eventually:

- - start sending data no faster than the specified rate (= exposure time by default)
+ - start sending data no faster than the specified rate from: FPS, n_cameras, exptime
+ - randomly inject transient bright sources
+ - record processing speed (e.g. processing at X FPS)
+ - randomly dim stars to mimic a occultation